Hay–Quesada Treaty: Treaty

 U.S. Secretary of State John Hay had served as U.S. Ambassador to Great Britain during the Spanish–American War.
 He had insisted then that the U.S. acted "from the highest motives of humanity and in no sense as a war of conquest" and considered the annexation of Isle of Pines by the U.S. "an iniquity".
-On July 2, 1903, he and Gonzalo de Quesada, Cuban Ambassador to the United States, signed treaties securing the U.S. right to lease lands at Guantanamo Bay and recognizing Cuban sovereignty over Isle of Pines.
+On July 2, 1903, the Cuban Secretary of State and the U.S. Ambassador in Cuba, signed treaties securing the U.S. right to lease lands at Guantanamo Bay and recognizing Cuban sovereignty over Isle of Pines.
 The Cuban Senate ratified both on July 16.

 In the U.S. Senate, Senator Boies Penrose led the opposition to the Isle of Pines treaty on behalf of U.S. business interests, including some large investors and a friend who had built a large mansion.
 He claimed they had received assurances of U.S. sovereignty from the Military Governor of Cuba General Leonard Wood.
-When the United States Senate ratified only the lease treaty and failed to act on Isle of Pines treaty within the time the treaty allowed, Hay and de Quesada signed a second version addressing the status of Isle of Pines on March 2, 1904.
+When the United States Senate ratified only the lease treaty and failed to act on the Isle of Pines treaty within the time the treaty allowed, Hay and the Cuban ambassador in the U.S. Gonzalo de Quesada y Aróstegui signed a second version addressing the status of the Isle of Pines on March 2, 1904.
 It avoided specifying a time within which it needed to be ratified.

 Ratification

-For years the U.S. Senate did not ratify the treaty, though from 1903 on every U.S. President and Secretary of State urged its ratification and the Senate Foreign Relations Committee sent it to the floor and recommended its ratification three times.
+For years the U.S. Senate did not ratify the treaty, though from 1903 on every U.S. president and Secretary of State urged its ratification and the Senate Foreign Relations Committee sent it to the floor and recommended its ratification three times.
 In 1907, the U.S. Supreme Court ruled in a case disputing whether goods imported from the Isle of Pines should be subject to a tariff "on articles imported from foreign countries".
 Without addressing the issue of sovereignty per se, in Pearcy v.
 Stranahan Chief Justice Melville Fuller found for a unanimous court that the United States had never exercised sovereignty over the Isle of Pines and that since being ceded by Spain it had been under the de facto jurisdiction of Cuba, and it was therefore foreign territory for tariff purposes.